-Preserving and improving the reputation of the organisation, Authority members and the staff of D&S IFCA is of importance in 2020-2021.
-There will be on-going refinement associated with many aspects of internal process including a review of the governance of the organisation.
-The Authority is committed to reviewing its standing orders and will introduce schemes of delegation for both Members and officers.
-Following a review of the standing orders It is envisaged that training will be provided for members and officers to make them fully conversant with the changes and enable meetings to be conducted more efficiently.
+Preserving and improving the reputation of the organisation, Authority members and the staff of D&S IFCA is of importance in 2020-21.
+There will be on-going refinement associated with many aspects of internal process including a review of the Standing Orders.
+It is envisaged that training can be provided for members and officers to enable meetings to be conducted at a high standard of decorum.

-Timely and high standards of minutes will be produced for both full Authority and B&PSC meetings in 2020-2021.
+Timely and high standards of minutes will be produced for both full Authority and B&PSC meetings in 2020-21.
 The minutes are in the public domain and are key to inform a wide audience how and why a decision has been reached and in what context.

-The use of documented information interlinks with communications work and the communications strategy is heavily reliant on utilising and referring to information and documentation that has been published by D&S IFCA.
+The use of documented information interlinks with communications working and the communications strategy is heavily reliant on utilising and referring to information and documentation that has been published by D&S IFCA.
 The involvement of staff delivering communications is an on-going requirement and with continuing effort, and refinement where required, will continue to meet the expectations of staff, members and stakeholders.

-The website will be maintained and developed in 2020/2021.
+The website will be maintained and developed in 2020/21.
 As different aspects of D&S IFCA work is completed and documented, the published works within the publication scheme, delivered via the website resource library, will continue to grow.

+The Authority commitment to transparency with information.
 Documenting and presenting evidence and information is not only a vital component of decision-making processes, but also demonstrates the achievements of the Authority over a prolonged period.